The Bitwarden/VaultWarden Password Manager - Host Your Own Server

 apt install gcc

-Build Vault Web Client (optional)
+Build the Vault Web Client (optional)

 Vault is implemented using Microsoft Typescript, and various other technologies which require the “source code” to be processed to generate javascript/html/css/etc. The resulting javascript is also compressed (minimised) in the usual way.
-There is therefore a “build” process necessary, even though the result is a set of static files which the Bitwarden rest-server simply provides to the user on request.
+There is therefore a “build” process necessary, even though the result is a set of static files which the rest-server simply provides to the user on request.
 Once loaded into the user’s browser, the code acts just like any other Bitwarden desktop client application.

 Although the build process uses npm and nodejs, they are not needed at runtime.

-• git clone https://github.com/bitwarden/web.git
+• git clone https://github.com/dani-garcia/bw_web_builds.git

 • cd web